-Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or costumer contract, leading to a financial loss.
+Credit risk is the risk that a counterparty will not meet its obligations under a financial instruments or costumer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operative activities since its receivables are related to only one partner.
-Credit risk from balances with banks and financial institutions is managed by Group's Finance in accordance with the Group's policies: consequently cash and cash equivalents are held with financial institutions with A+ or higher ranking (please refer to note 18 for additional information).
+Credit risk from balances with banks and financial institutions is managed by the Group's finance department in accordance with the Group's policies: consequently cash and cash equivalents are held with financial institutions with A+ or higher ranking (please refer to note 18 for additional information).